Best Long Island Gold Coast Car Services 2026

 FMCSA hours-of-service compliance on weekend retainers.
 Per the Federal Motor Carrier Safety Administration’s hours-of-service rule for passenger-carrying drivers, a single chauffeur cannot exceed 10 hours of driving after 8 consecutive hours off duty and is bound by a 15-hour total on-duty ceiling.
 A multi-day Gold Coast estate retainer approaches both ceilings.
 The right operator pre-stages the weekend with a two-chauffeur protocol or a chauffeur-overnight protocol; the wrong operator scrambles on the day-of.

 Verified third-party reviews and authority coverage.
 We weighted Google reviews above other aggregators in 2026 because Google’s review-fraud detection has tightened.
-The Forbes and Entrepreneur features for Detailed Drivers were corroborated independently.
+The Business Insider and Entrepreneur features for Detailed Drivers were corroborated independently.
 The NLA’s published operator standards and the NYC TLC’s published commercial-passenger regulatory framework carried weight on the chauffeur-tier criteria.
 UHNW-segment editorial coverage at Robb Report, Town and Country, and The Wall Street Journal corroborated the discretion-criterion weighting.

 The operator profiles